 These costs typically are made up of consulting engineering services and have been broken down into three components - project management by the developer / owner and owner's engineering costs which may be via a contract with a services provider.
 The latter are separated into pre and post commitment costs.
-As before, we have used the producer price indices to escalate the 2013 report costs.
-The change in producer price indices (PPI) (Australia wide) for "Engineering design and engineering consulting services" from June 2013 to June 2014 has been 1.5%23.
+As before, we have used the producer price indices to escalate the 2014 report costs.
+The change in producer price indices (PPI) (Australia wide) for "Engineering design and engineering consulting services" from June 2014 to June 2015 has been -3.5%23.
+There is no change to the volume of services allowed for.